Do you believe in the Users? Crom:

 - Rosalina from Super Mario Galaxy was originally an ordinary girl before she became the supreme deity of the Marioverse.

 - In God of War, Kratos is granted the position of the God of War after killing Ares.
 His rebellion in the second game is caused by the other gods' lack of respect for him since he ascended by deicide.
+Killing scores of humans between games didn't exactly help his case, either.

 - In Guild Wars Kormir takes up Abaddon's power and becomes the Goddess of Truth at the end of Nightfall.
 And in Guild Wars 2, Gaheron Baelfire works to make himself a god for the Flame Legion, and gets far enough that killing him permanently is tricky.